Eugene Burns

 Eugene Burns was an American author and war correspondent (b.
 Eugene Burnstein in Estonia).
 He died on July 15, 1958, at the age of 52, during a street mob revolt in Baghdad, Iraq.

 Personal

 Burns was born in Moscow, Russia, in 1906 to American missionary parents.
-He pursued his education at the University of Washington, later earning a master's degree from Harvard, and continuing his studies at the University of Munich.
+He pursued his education at the University of Washington, later earning a master's degree from Harvard, and continuing his studies at the Ludwig-Maximilians-Universität München.
 His academic career led him to teaching positions in English at Albany College in Oregon and the University of Idaho.

 He was married to Olga Jackson, sister of Glenn L. Jackson.
 The couple met in the early 1940s while both were professors at Albany College.
 After their wedding, they honeymooned in Hawaii and remained there for eight years.
 They shared a love for travel, leading tours to the mid- and far-East.
 Together, they had twin daughters, Carol Eugenia Burns and Stephanie Olga Burns, born in 1944.
 Later, they resided in Sausalito, California.